 Communication has always been the key factor behind the rise of human civilization.
-To give an example from the pre-historic times, compared to other human species such as Neanderthals, Homo erectus, and others, who were at one point more capable and powerful than ourselves, the only skill which allowed us, homo sapiens to seize control of the planet earth was our better-developed communication skills.
-Even today, behind most accomplishments that hold some value, there is a team of literally thousands to even lakhs of people from across the world working together in close coordination; and well-developed communication skills are a prerequisite to teamwork and coordination.
-Especially in this era of globalization and economic development, it is integral that teachers should work on improving communication skills of their students from a young age.
+To give an example from the pre-historic times, compared to other human species such as Neanderthals, Homo erectus, and others, who were at one point more capable and powerful than us, the only skill which allowed us, homo sapiens to seize control of the planet earth was our better-developed communication skills.
+Even today, behind most accomplishments that hold some value, there is a team of thousands to even lakhs of people from across the world working together in close coordination; and well-developed communication skills are a prerequisite to teamwork and coordination.
+Especially in this era of globalization and economic development, it is integral that teachers should work on improving the communication skills of their students from a young age.
 In a bid to help students develop indispensable skills of communication, you should follow the strategies mentioned below.

-Make ample use of Technology-
+Make use of Technology

 In this era of online teaching, technology has become an indispensable part of the education system in particular.
 Online education apps provide flexibility of time and space, both for teachers and students.
 Even audiobooks are a viable option for improving communication skills in students, students can listen to audiobooks even while they are busy with some other task and read along with it.
 Audiobooks are especially beneficial in teaching students the correct pronunciation of the words which reading sometimes fails to do.
 You can search for online resources for improving student communication skills from among the best software for online teaching available today.